-Tabor College posts degrees three times a year: spring (May), summer (August), and fall (December).
+Tabor College posts degrees three times a year: February, May, August, and December.
 Degrees will be posted on student transcripts at the next scheduled posting date, following the successful completion of all course work and application for graduation.

 GRADUATION HONORS